 Wilco hosted the 5th annual Truck and Forklift Rodeo where team members from over 25 locations met with family and friends for fun and competition.

-For Class A and Class B truck, drivers showed precision backing into an alley dock, aligning the trailer landing gear within a designated square and driving through multiple obstacles.
+For Class A and Class B trucks, drivers showed precision in backing into an alley dock, aligning the trailer landing gear within a designated square, and driving through multiple obstacles.
 Drivers performed a pre-trip inspection to identify 10 different setup problems with the vehicle.

-A lot of fun, good competition and a great way to use an event to showcase the safety and importance of quality operation of forklifts and vehicles.
+A lot of fun, good competition, and a great way to use an event to showcase the safety and importance of the quality operation of forklifts and vehicles.

 Class B Truck Winners